 3. You can make as much money as you want

 Entrepreneurship is about creating value and helping people.
-Now the more people you help, the more money you’ll make.
+The more people you help, the more money you’ll make.
 But first, focus on creating value because that’s the only way to make money.

 Try not to become a man of success.
 But a man of the valley looks around at how people want to get more out of life than he put in.
 A man of value will give more than he receives.
 Be creative but make sure that what you create is not a curse for humanity. – Albert Einstein